Exploring molecular supersolidity via exact and mean-field theories: single microwave shielding: Superfluid and droplet phase

-In order to explore the superfluid phase, we consider a gas of $N=100$ molecules and set the trap frequencies to $\omega=2\pi\times (40,80,40)\,$Hz, emulating the setup of the first experiment to see superfluid NaCs \cite{bigagli2024observation}.
-Our main goal here is to compare the eGPE-M and PIMC by selecting two exemplary values, $\delta=5$ and $\delta=7$, and running simulations for the range of $\xi$ where $a_s>0$. eGPE-M results are obtained by solving Eq.~\eqref{eqn:gpe} in imaginary time, while the temperature for PIMC is set to $T=2.5\,$nK.
+Our main goal in this section is to compare the eGPE-M and PIMC methods by selecting two representative values of the dipolar length $a_\mathrm{dd}$, which correspond to two different detunings $\delta$ for a fixed Rabi frequency $\Omega$, i.e. fixed $R_\Omega / a_\perp$.
+Specifically, we take $R_\Omega = 4.1 \times 10^{-2} a_\perp$, and explore two values of the dipolar length: $a_\mathrm{dd} = 5.11 \times 10^{-2} a_\perp$ and $a_\mathrm{dd} = 9.82 \times 10^{-2} a_\perp$ (see Sec.~\ref{sec:exp} for physical parameter ranges).
+For each case, we simulate the range of ellipticities $\xi$ where the effective scattering length satisfies $a_s > 0$.
+The eGPE-M results are obtained by solving Eq.~\eqref{eqn:gpe} in imaginary time, while the temperature for PIMC is set to $k_B T = 0.92 \hbar \omega_\perp$.
 We have verified that smaller temperatures do not yield a different result but do increase the computational cost.
 From the two methods, we compare observables such as the integrated density profiles $n_j$, the profile widths $\sigma_j = \sqrt{\langle r_j^2\rangle}$, and measure the fidelity

 for each cartesian component $j$, and, for example, $r_x\equiv x$.